pylondata/pyloncoin/doc/CVN-operators-guide.md

 For online discussion and support please join the FairCoin CVN Operators telegram group here: https://telegram.me/joinchat/Bumu8gbZmAhnXoxCBr3WHg

 ## 1 About CVNs
 The aim of a CVN is to secure the network by validating all the transactions that had been sent to the network and put them into a transaction block chain.
 Blocks are created every 3 minutes (180 sec.).
 Transactions are confirmed after they have been added to a block.
-A CVN is a standard FairCoin core client configured to use a signature token (Fasito) for continuously signing certain pieces of data of the FairCoin network with certification data issued by FairCoop.
-Every node will be assigned a unique id called the CVN ID.
+A CVN is a standard FairCoin core client configured to use a signature token (Fasito) for continuously signing certain pieces of data of the FairCoin network.
+Every node will be assigned a unique id called the CVN ID in the form of 0x12345678.

 ## 2 Technical information for running a CVN

 ### 2.1 System requirements
 A secure and stable operating system is crucial for reliably running a CVN.
-Therefore all requirements shown in the following list need to be met by the CVN operator.
+Therefore all requirements shown in the following list must be met by the CVN operator.

 1. A Linux operating system with a current distribution is required to run a CVN.
 We recommend using Ubuntu or Debian.
 All available system updates must be applied on a regular basis.
 2. The system must provide at least 1GB of free hard drive space, the more the better.
 3. The FairCoin wallet software needs be updated as official releases are made available by the development team.
 4. The system must be connected to the Internet all the time (24/7) and the TCP port 40404 must be reachable by all remote nodes from the Internet.
-Avoid using a wireless connection as this would result in additional network latency and potential unstable internet connection.
+You must not use a wireless connection as this would result in additional network latency and potential unstable internet connection.
 5. The system must use a public NTP server to synchronize its system time to, e.g. pool.ntp.org to ensure that the system time is always correct.
-NTP means Networking Time Protocol and is intended to synchronize all participating computers to within a few milliseconds of Coordinated Universal Time (UTC).
+NTP means Networking Time Protocol and is intended to synchronize the system time to an accurate clock source.
 6. The hardware must provide a USB 2.0 port which takes up the Fasito USB token.
 Please avoid using a USB-hub for the token.
 7. Although not absolutely necessary, a UPS (uninterruptible power supply) would be appreciated.
 Note that all network related equipment should also be hooked up to the UPS to keep the network connection up in the event of a power outage.